uym2/TreeShrink/README.md

   -c, --centroid        Do centroid reroot in preprocessing.
 Highly
                         recommended for large trees.
 Default: NO -k K, --k K           The maximum number of leaves that can be removed.
-                        Default: auto-select based on the data -q QUANTILES, --quantiles QUANTILES
+                        Default: auto-select based on the data; see also -s -s KSCALING, --kscaling KSCALING
+                        If -k not given, we use k=min(n/a,b*sqrt(n)) by default; using this option, you can set the a,b constants; Default: '5,2'
+  -q QUANTILES, --quantiles QUANTILES
+                        The quantile(s) to set threshold.
+Default is 0.05 -b MINIMPACT, --minimpact MINIMPACT
+                        Do not remove species on the per-species test if their impact on diameter is less than MINIPACT% where x is the given value.
+Default: 5
-                        The quantile(s) to set threshold (false positive tolerance rate).
-Default is 0.05 -m MODE, --mode MODE  Filtering mode: 'per-species', 'per-gene', 'all- genes','auto'.
-Default: auto -o OUTDIR, --outdir OUTDIR
+  -m MODE, --mode MODE  Filtering mode: 'per-species', 'per-gene', 'all-
+                        genes','auto'.
+Default: auto
+  -o OUTDIR, --outdir OUTDIR
                         Output directory.
-Default: the same as input directory (if it is specified) or in the same directory with the input trees -p TEMPDIR, --tempdir TEMPDIR
+Default: the same as input directory (if it is specified) or the same as the input trees -p TEMPDIR, --tempdir TEMPDIR
                         Directory to keep temporary files.
 If specified, the temp files will be kept
   -r LIBDIR, --libdir LIBDIR
                         Directory of the R libraries and scripts.
-Default: 3 layers above the current directory
+Default: 2 layers above the treeshrink package
 ```

 ### Examples: